-Today, is the 17th anniversary of 9/11.
-I knew exactly where I was, when I heard news of the first plane hitting the world trade center.
+Today is the 17th anniversary of 9/11.
+I knew exactly where I was when I heard news of the first plane hitting the world trade center.
 I was 14 years old and in my 8th grade English class.
 When Mr. Gabor, my history teacher, came into my classroom and told my teacher privately that a plane crashed into the World Trade Center.
-My English teacher allowed us to go into Mr. Gabor’s class room to watch the television coverage.
-I remember being a little sacred, but what are the odds that anything would happen to our school?
+My English teacher allowed us to go into Mr. Gabor’s classroom to watch the television coverage.
+I remember being a little scared, but what are the odds that anything would happen to our school?

 For the longest time, the public, and or the media coined the phrase, “We will never forget.”
 I think some people have forgotten.
 We can see it in the treatment of others.
 I don’t know that is just my observation.
 I have class tonight, but I wanted to dedicate something to 9/11.

 Do you remember where you were when you first heard about the World Trade Center, the Pentagon, or the field in Somerset PA?